oroinc/documentation/user_guide/channel_guide.rst

 and Lead for a B2B Channel or Cart and Order for a Magento Channel.
 The entities will be added to the list of entities by default, once you have selected the channel type, they are optional and may be removed.

-- More information about  System entities default for B2B channels and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* article
+- More information about the entities default for channels of B2B type and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* guide.

+- More information about the entities default for channels of Magento type and their usage pre-implemented in the System is provided in the *Magento Entities* guide.

-- Information about System entities default for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.
+- Information about System entities default for Magento Channels is uploaded into the OroCRM during synchronization as described in the :ref:`*Magento Channel Integration* <user-guide-magento-channel-integration>` guide.

 - Another pre-implemented entity is a **Contact Request**.
 It refers to records uploaded to the system from a pre-implemented embedded form *Contact request* that can be added to any Website.
 The Entity is described in more details in the *Actions* guide.

-- **Custom Entities** are created for specific Customer needs and their records can contain any required details to be filled and processed by the System.
+**Custom Entities** are created for specific Customer needs and their records can contain any required details to be filled and processed by the System.
 For more details on Customer entities please see the *Entity Management* guide.
 Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the Entities section.

 To add an entity to the channel list, choose the entity and click :guilabel:`Add` button.
 The entity will be added to the list.